Skip to content

 Download

-Under the motto “Gratitude that tastes good”, children and adults were able to experience regionality at the BILLA stands and learn interesting facts about local agriculture and sustainable food production in a playful way.
-The journey of food from the field to the plate was made comprehensible.
+Under the motto ‘Gratitude that tastes good’, children and adults were able to experience regionality at the BILLA stands and learn interesting facts about local agriculture and sustainable food production in a playful way.
+The journey of the food from the field to the plate was made comprehensible.

-As part of the festival program, the numerous visitors had a wide range of activities to choose from, ranging from enjoying regional products to the opportunity to get active themselves - such as sawing or milking.
-A special themed trail with 50 young agricultural scouts was designed for 600 Viennese schoolchildren to teach them about the value of agriculture and nutrition.
-Saturday ended with a festive stage program with a beer tapping by Federal Chancellor Karl Nehammer, a visit by Federal Minister for the Environment and Climate Protection, Leonore Gewessler, and interviews with the partners.
+As part of the festival programme, the numerous visitors had a wide range of activities to choose from, ranging from enjoying regional products to getting active themselves - such as sawing or milking.
+A special themed trail with 50 young agricultural scouts was organised for 600 Viennese schoolchildren to teach them about the value of agriculture and nutrition.
+Saturday ended with a festive stage programme with a beer tapping by Federal Chancellor Karl Nehammer, a visit by the Federal Minister for the Environment and Climate Protection, Leonore Gewessler, and interviews with the partners.